They made the Ultimate Sacrifice

 Book of Remembrance

-BOWSER, Donald St Clair, AB, A5207, RCNR, Died - 11 Sep 1942, HMCS CHARLOTTETOWN - Son of Frederick L. and Gladys Bowser, of Point Pleasant, NS; husband of Pearl Bowser, of Ostrea Lake, NS
+BOWSER, Donald St. Clair, AB, A5207, RCNR, Died - 11 Sep 1942, HMCS CHARLOTTETOWN - Son of Frederick L. and Gladys Bowser, of Point Pleasant, NS; husband of Pearl Bowser, of Ostrea Lake, NS

 He is buried at the Point Pleasant Public Cemetery, NS.

-AB Bowser died on the morning of September 11th, 1942, about three or four hours after the Charlottetown was hit.
+Able Seaman Bowser died on the morning of September 11th, 1942, about three or four hours after the Charlottetown was hit.
 He had sustained serious internal injuries as a result of the underwater explosion.
 He was brought on board the rescue ship and attended by the Charlottetown's Sick Berth Attendant, himself wounded.
 He died as a result of an internal hemorrhage and shock while still at sea.

 Ships served in:

-HMCS CHARLOTTETOWN - Drafted to Charlottetown 12 Dec 1941 as an AB, RCNR
+HMCS CHARLOTTETOWN - Drafted to Charlottetown 12 Dec 1941

-(4) Article on the death of AB Bowser - The Halifax Mail, Sat., 29 Sep 1942
+(DSCB001) Article on the death of AB Bowser // The Halifax Mail, Sat., 29 Sep 1942

-Funeral of Able Seaman Donald Bowser
+Funeral of Able Seaman Donald Bowser at the St. Paul's Anglican Church in Gaspé, Quebec.

 Second World War Casualty Index